swttalyan/protsInLincRNA/README.md

 # Proteins Sequence remnants within lincRNA detection

-Follow the steps for alignment of protein coding sequences to lincRNA sequences.
+Follow the steps for alignment of protein-coding sequences to lincRNA sequences.

-Download the reposiroty from github go to the directory protsInLincRNA-master
+DDownload the repository from github go to the directory protsInLincRNA-master

-Step1: Run the prediction script by providing two multisequences fasta file FirstFile is LincRNA sequences file and second sequences is proteins.
-The program will print the output on the command line redirect the output in a file and wait until the code finish this script can take longer time depending upon the number of sequences to be aligned.
+Step1: Run the prediction script by providing two multisequences fasta file FirstFile is LincRNA sequences (DNA) file and second sequences is proteins (amino acid).

-NOTE: This code take approximately 5 minutes for the alignment of sequences from above two files provded as data files.

 This script will align all the query sequences against database/template sequences,and report only those alignments which are above rost curve in the file name "AlignmentOutput.txt" in the following format: "Target	Query	AlignmentLength	PercentIdentity	Match:Conserved:Semiconserved	TargetStart	TargetEnd	QueryStart	QueryEnd".
+This script can take longer time depending upon the number of sequences to be aligned.

 perl predictionScript.pl data/LincRNATestSequences.fa data/ProteinSequences.fa >AlignmentOutput.txt

+NOTE: This script take approximately 5 minutes for aligning LincRNATestSequences.fa and ProteinSequences.fa (provided as data).

 Step2: Euclidean distance from Rost-curve and Ranking of results.
-The script will print the ranked alignments based on euclidean distance for lincRNA sequences on the command line please redirect these alignments in a file for further analysis.
+The script will print the ranked alignments based on euclidean distance on the command line and out put is stored in "alignmentAboveRostCurvewithEuclDistance.txt" for further analysis.

 perl RankingbyEuclideanDistance.pl AlignmentOutput.txt >alignmentAboveRostCurvewithEuclDistance.txt